syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Series.md

-> Note: You can also customize a custom point symbol using Symbol property.
+N> You can also customize a custom point symbol using Symbol property.